scratches/jbang-demo/README.md

 ## Java 17

 It also would work with older versions of Java (that don't have the anonymous main feature).
-The `demo.sh` would need to be renamed `demo.jsh` (for JShell) and the main method would just be a fragment of code rather than a complete class:
+The `demo.sh` would need to be renamed `demo.jsh` (for JShell) and the main method would just be a fragment of code rather than a complete method:

 ```java
 ///usr/bin/env jbang "$0" "$@" ; exit $?